-Our exposure to foreign exchange rate risk is associated with the currency of our operations, our anticipated indebtedness and the presentation of our consolidated financial statements in U.S. dollars.
+Our exposure to foreign exchange rate risk is associated with the currency of our operations, our anticipated indebtedness and as a result of the presentation of our consolidated financial statements in U.S. dollars.
 The H.K. dollar is the predominant currency used in Macau and is often used interchangeably with the Pataca in Macau.
-In addition, a significant portion of our indebtedness, as a result of the Studio City Notes and potentially, the Studio City Project Facility, are denominated in U.S. dollars, and the costs associated with servicing and repaying such debt will be denominated in U.S. dollars.
+A significant portion of our indebtedness, as a result of the Studio City Notes, are denominated in U.S. dollars, and the costs associated with servicing and repaying such debt will be denominated in U.S. dollars.
+In addition, our Studio City Project Facility is denominated in H.K. dollars, and the costs associated with servicing and repaying such debt will be denominated in H.K. dollar.
 The H.K. dollar is pegged to the U.S. dollar within a narrow range and the Pataca is in turn pegged to the H.K. dollar.
 The exchange rates between these currencies have remained relatively stable over the past several years, resulting in minimal foreign exchange exposure for us.
 However, we cannot assure you that the current peg or linkages between the U.S. dollar, H.K. dollar and Pataca will not be broken or modified and subjected to fluctuation as such exchange rates may be affected by, among other things, changes in political and economic conditions.
+Assuming we borrowed the full amount available under the term loan portion of our Studio City Project Facility, but did not borrow any amounts under the revolving credit portion of our Studio City Project Facility, a one percent (1%) change in the exchange rates between currencies between H.K. dollar against the U.S. dollar would cause a maximum foreign transaction gain or loss of approximately US\$13.0 million.